 WHEN he was a young apprentice in a Glasgow photographic studio, Eric Thorburn was presented with a rose by the artist Marc Chagall.

 On a visit to the city the painter spotted Eric working and told him he recognised something special in the young man.
+Born and brought up in Govan where men were not given to impulsively presenting flowers to one another, Eric always remembered parting company with the rose as soon as Chagall left the studio.

 It was only later that he appreciated the significance of the artist's perception.
 It would be fair to say that Eric, 64, who died last week after a short illness, fulfilled his expectations.